-The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our escrow agent and transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through the first anniversary of the date on which we break escrow in the Offering.
-We will reimburse the Advisor for all such advanced expenses ratably over the 60 months following the first anniversary of the date on which we break escrow in the Offering.
-Through December 31, 2017, we did not reimburse the Advisor for any organization and offering costs.
+The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our escrow agent and transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through December 21, 2019, which is the first anniversary of the date on which we broke escrow.
+We will reimburse the Advisor for all such advanced expenses ratably over the 60 months following December 21, 2019.
+Through December 31, 2018, we did not reimburse the Advisor for any organization and offering costs.